 After using this map you will probably want to visit the Roofray map.

-National Weather Service Enhanced Radar Image
+National Weather Service Enhanced Radar Image (dead link removed)

 This map has nothing to do with global warming but it is a great way to view precipitation on Google Maps.